SomniForge/Screenshot-Magician/README.md

 # Screenshot Magician

 A powerful web-based tool for creating, editing, and managing screenshots with advanced chat overlay capabilities.
-Perfect for content creators, community managers, and anyone who needs to work with game chat screenshots.
+Perfect for anyone who needs to make roleplay screenshots.

 ## 🌟 Features